shurik179/yozh-SC2023/docs/projects/stay_inside.rst

     turn around

-To see the boundary, we use reflectance sesnsor array, namely function `all_on_black()`: if this fucntion returns `False`, at least one of the sensors sees the white boundary.
+To see the boundary, we use reflectance sensor array, namely function `all_on_black()`: if this function returns `False`, at least one of the sensors sees the white boundary.
 We also replace "go forward until..." by more common `while` loop:

 .. code-block:: python